FutureWorkshops/FWTAnnotationManager/README.md

 FWTAnnotationView subclasses FWTPopoverView and adds the following extra properties:

 * **contentViewEdgeInsets** the inset or outset margins for the edges of the content view.
 Use this property to resize and reposition the effective rectangle
-* **textLabel** (_readonly_) the label used for the textual content of the annotation
+* **textLabel** (*readonly*) the label used for the textual content of the annotation
-* **imageView** (_readonly_) the image view of the annotation
+* **imageView** (*readonly*) the image view of the annotation

 FWTAnnotationView takes into account its text value and resize itself when needed respecting the current contentSize.
 The image is left aligned and vertically centered as in tableview cells.

 ####FWTAnnotationManager

 FWTAnnotationManager replaces the standard delegate pattern with a faster block approach (optional).
-There are two customizable blocks: the first one returns the FWTAnnotationView instance/subclass for the particular annotation object and the latter one is called when a particular annotation is tapped.
+It consists of two customisable blocks: the first one returns the FWTAnnotationView instance/subclass for the particular annotation object, and the second one is called whenever a particular annotation is tapped.
-The FWTAnnotationManager, as default behaviour, dismisses itself when the user tap the background and no animations are currently running.
+The default behaviour of the FWTAnnotationManager is to be dismissed whenever the user taps on any area of the background, given that no animations are running at the time.

-* **annotationContainerViewType**
+* **annotationContainerViewType** the type of the container view (see below)
 * **annotationsContainerView** the superview for annotation views displayed by the receiver
 * **model**
 * **viewForAnnotationBlock** a block object that returns the annotation view for the given annotation